Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Decision-Theoretic Model Predictive Control

 \subsection{Decision-Theoretic MPC}

 The outlined planning approach with maneuver preferences in the preceding subsection forms the core of \emph{decision-theoretic MPC}.
-However, relying solely on this core formulation could potentially result in actions that exhibit undesired behavior, unless further constraints are introduced to better guide the optimization.
-Consequently, we integrate safety constraints for the system and name this formulation as {decision-theoretic MPC}\footnote{We refrain from abbreviating our method as DTMPC to avoid confusion with dynamic tube MPC \cite{lopez2019dynamic}.}.
+We introduce additional constraints on this core formulation to maintain safety and to better guide the solver against conflicting objectives and uncertain or incomplete information.
 In our application, this results in

 Here, the objective function directly employs \cref{eq:parameters_homotopy_free_planning_cost}, which is a weighted sum of the costs in \cref{eq:cost_decision_theoretic}.
 The constraint $\equalityConstraints_{\text{dyn}}$ represents the vehicle motion models referenced in \cref{sec:vehicle_model}, $\inequalityConstraints_{\text{acc}}$ denotes longitudinal and lateral acceleration limits, $\inequalityConstraints_{\text{cnt}}$ denotes the longitudinal and lateral contouring error constraints introduced in \cref{sec:mpcc}, $\inequalityConstraint_{\text{crc}}$ denotes the circle-to-ellipse safety constraint defined in \cref{eq:collision_ellipse}.
 Lastly, $\inequalityConstraint_{\text{chn}}$ represents the chance constraints, composed of